 To deploy an analytics strategy effectively, institutions must avoid missteps at all phases of the project.
 We asked several IT leaders what stumbling blocks to consider when using analytics.

-BiographyMr.
-John "Jack" Suess is Vice President of Information Technology and Chief Information Officer (CIO) for the University of Maryland, Baltimore County (UMBC).
-As Vice President, he provides university leadership for information technology at UMBC and serves on the executive leadership team of the university.
-He is responsible for providing information technology services in support of teaching and scholarship, research computing, and administrative support.
-Reporting directly to the President, he is responsible for strategic planning and implementation, coordination, budget, personnel, and policy related to information technology at UMBC.
+Mr. John "Jack" Suess is Vice President of Information Technology and Chief Information Officer (CIO) for the University of Maryland, Baltimore County (UMBC).
+As Vice President, he reports to the President and provides university leadership for information technology at UMBC and serves on the executive leadership team of the university.
+His bio is here.

 Mr. Suess has been an active researcher in advanced networking and was PI on UMBC's 1997 NSF grant for vBNS networking and was the PI on a 2014 NSF cyber infrastructure grant to upgrade the network to 100 Gbits.
 In addition he has been co-PI on a NSF grant to increase women in IT through improved access to global resources and a state grant for broadening IT skills across all majors.

 Mr. Suess has served, or is presently serving, on the boards of Internet2, EDUCAUSE, IMSglobal, InCommon, REN-ISAC, and the NIST National Strategy for Trusted Identity in Cyberspace He has been a thought leader and researcher in the areas of advanced networks, cybersecurity, identity management, analytics, and the technology standards for learning technologies.

 Community Conversations: Freeman Hrabowski and Jack Suess on a Successful President/CIO Collaboration [video]